 While the U.S. Bureau of Labor Statistics BLS) does not keep job outlook and salary data for victim advocates, information for social workers is available.
 From 2016 to 2026, employment opportunities for social workers nationwide are expected to grow by 16%.
 The median annual salary for a social worker was approximately $47,980 as of May 2017.

 Mental Health Counselors and Marriage and Family Therapists

 Counselors and therapists provide assistance to people struggling with emotional difficulties, mental health disorders or family and marital issues.
 In addition to listening actively and asking questions, they also help clients understand the reasons for their problems and help them develop coping strategies.
 In general, a master's degree in family and marriage or clinical counseling and a license are required to enter the field.

-According to the BLS, job opportunities for mental health counselors and marriage and family therapists across the country are expected to increase by a faster-than-average rate of 29% between 2012 to 2022.
-As of May 2012, mental health counselors received median yearly salaries of $40,080, while professionals employed as marriage and family therapists earned $46,670 (www.bls.gov).
+According to the BLS, job opportunities for mental health counselors and marriage and family therapists across the country are expected to increase by a faster-than-average rate of 23% between 2016 to 2026.
+As of May 2017, substance abuse, behavioral disorder, and mental health counselors received median yearly salaries of $43,300, while as of May 2017 professionals employed as marriage and family therapists earned a median annual salary of $48,790.

 Probation Officers and Correctional Treatment Specialists

 Professionals who work in probation and corrections monitor the activities of criminal offenders and try to help them avoid further violations of the law.
 Educational requirements typically include a bachelor's degree, as well as successful completion of oral, psychological and written exams.
-In May 2012, probation officers and correctional treatment specialists earned median annual wages of $48,190, with little or no changes in employment nationwide predicted between 2012 and 2022, as reported by the BLS (www.bls.gov).
+In May 2017, probation officers and correctional treatment specialists earned median annual wages of $51,410, with a 6% growth employment nationwide predicted between 2016 and 2026, as reported by the BLS.